auth0/docs/articles/connections/apple-siwa/test-siwa-connection.md

 If you are using the Classic Universal Login flow, or embedding `Lock.js` in your application, make sure you are using `Lock.js` version 11.16 or later.
 :::

-1. Go to your application login page and you should see an option for Sign In with Apple:
+1. Go to your application login page, and you should see an option for Sign In with Apple:

     ![Apple Login Page](/media/articles/connections/social/apple/apple-login-page.png)